bytepool/lbs-transient-execution/README.md

 In this section, we discuss a new class of transient execution vulnerabilities which were named "microarchitectural data sampling (MDS)" by Intel.
 Different variations of vulnerabilities in this class have been named "Zombieload" or "rogue in-flight data load (RIDL)" by different groups of researchers who discovered them.

-Unlike spectre and meltdown, MDS vulnerabilities do not use specific memory addresses to leak data, but instead use clever techniques to leak data that is being held in various Intel CPU internal buffers.
+Unlike Spectre and Meltdown, MDS vulnerabilities do not use specific memory addresses to leak data, but instead use clever techniques to leak data that is being held in various Intel CPU internal buffers.
 This means that the attacker has limited control over which data is leaked and therefore needs to do additional filtering of the leaked data to find the information they are after.
 On the other hand, it is harder to mitigate these vulnerabilities.

 Since the buffers and related speculative behavior are unique to Intel architectures, these vulnerabilities do not seem to work directly on other microarchitectures.